Domnic6/thelook-ecommerce-analytics/README.md

 End-to-end ecommerce analytics project built using **Bigquery, SQL, and PowerBI** based on the public **TheLook Ecommerce dataset**.

-The project simulates a real-world analytics workflow - building a structures data model, creating analytical SQL layers, and delivering business insights through an exective dashboard.
+The project simulates a real-world analytics workflow - building a structured data model, creating analytical SQL layers, and delivering business insights through an executive dashboard.

 ---